cfjedimaster/raymondcamden2020/_posts/2020/04/04/2020-04-04-using-state-in-pipedream-workflows.md

 One of my favorite features of Webtask (sigh, RIP Webtask) was that it supported a state system that let you read and write to a JavaScript object that persisted for your function.
 Obviously it doesn't replace something like MongoDB but for remembering a few values it was incredibly useful.

 Pipedream has a similar feature, but done a lot better I think.
-Pipedream supports a variable called `$context`.
+Pipedream supports a variable called `$checkpoint`.
 This value will persist for your workflow.
 It can contain anything, either a simple value (maybe you want to store only one thing) or a full JavaScript object.
 Anything that can be serialized can be stored.
-Even better, while $context is global to the entire workflow (and is most likely the option you'll use), you can even have *per step* state if you use `$this.context`.
+Even better, while $checkpoint is global to the entire workflow (and is most likely the option you'll use), you can even have *per step* state if you use `$this.checkpoint`.

 When I first [blogged](https://www.raymondcamden.com/2020/03/28/a-look-at-pipedream) about Pipedream, I described a simple workflow that did a Twitter search, formatted the results, and emailed them to me.
 One issue with the workflow is that it would (possibly) keep sending the same results over and over again.
-The Twitter API supports returning results after a previous tweet so this should be easy to fix, and with the `$context` variable, it's easy to implement.
+The Twitter API supports returning results after a previous tweet so this should be easy to fix, and with the `$checkpoint` variable, it's easy to implement.
 (See my note at the bottom.)

 Before I describe how I did it, here's a quick refresher of how the workflow looked.
 In this case I'm using the nicer workflow [Dylan Sather](https://twitter.com/DylanSather) of Pipedream had setup.
 It was a bit more complex, and reusable than the simpler version I did.
 Anyway, here are the steps: